Nature’s Variety Instinct freeze-dried raw dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The fourth ingredient is pumpkin seeds.
 Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid, an essential omega-6 fat.

-The seventh ingredient is squash.
+The sixth ingredient is squash.
 Squash is a nutritious addition high in complex carbohydrates, vitamins, minerals and dietary fiber.

 The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.